SAP/luigi/website/fiddle/README.md

 ### Code formatting for contributors

-All projects in the repository use [Prettier](https://prettier.io) to format source code.
-Run the `npm install` command in the root folder to install it along with [husky](https://github.com/typicode/husky), the Git hooks manager.
-Both tools ensure proper codebase formatting before committing it.
+Run the `npm install` command in the root folder to install it.

 ### Run fiddle locally
 `npm run dev`